Hiohk/knowledge-map/README.md

 npm run docs:build
 ```

-Note: If you have deployed your project failed, you may run `pnpm install --no-frozen-lockfile` .
+Note: If you have deployed your project failed, first you should delete file `pnpm-lock.yaml`, then run `pnpm install --no-frozen-lockfile` .

 #### Copyright © 2024